frontend/toolbox/assets/components/doc/unit.md

 ````

-The script sub generator provide already a base file for unit testing.
+The [sub-generator script](generators.html) already provides a base file for unit testing.

 And finally, to start unit tests, just :